MediastinitisSymptoms, Doctors, Treatments, Advances & More

 Intermountain Cardiac Care Clinic

 Meet Doug Packer, a doctor who knew from a young age he wanted to work in cardiology, and after attending Duke knew he wanted to work in electrophysiology.
 He loves to share his knowledge with patients, not only to help them live their healthiest lives possible, but to educate them and his colleagues so that knowledge can continue to help them and others.
 Dr. Packer is rated as a Distinguished provider by MediFind in the treatment of Mediastinitis.
-His top areas of expertise are Atrial Fibrillation, Arrhythmias, Paroxysmal Supraventricular Tachycardia (PSVT), Cardiac Ablation, and Angioplasty.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Atrial Fibrillation, Arrhythmias, Paroxysmal Supraventricular Tachycardia (PSVT), Cardiac Ablation, and Angioplasty.
+Dr. Packer is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.

-Walid Fadel-Dajer practices in La Ciudad, Mexico.
+Walid Fadel-Dajer practices practicing medicine in La Ciudad, Mexico.
 Mr. Fadel-Dajer is rated as an Elite expert by MediFind in the treatment of Mediastinitis.
-His top areas of expertise are Mediastinitis, Necrosis, Clubbing of the Fingers or Toes, and Poland Syndrome.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Mediastinitis, Clubbing of the Fingers or Toes, Necrosis, and Poland Syndrome.

 How well a person does depends on the cause and severity of the mediastinitis.